- Garden / Landscaping / Patio — 246

 The Method: Top to Bottom and Left to Right

-There’s actually a specific method that’s going to make your dusting a lot more efficient.
+There’s a specific method that’s going to make your dusting a lot more efficient.
 Start from the top of whatever you’re dusting to the bottom and go from the left of it to the right.
-That way, you’re bringing all of the leftover dust down to the bottom or the floor, which you can then vacuum up later.
+That way, you’re bringing all of the leftover dust down to the bottom of the floor, which you can then vacuum up later.

 Plus, this method ensures that you won’t miss any spots by just haphazardly dusting.

 This is another way to keep organized while you’re dusting.
 You don’t want to miss any of your furniture or appliances because you just went randomly through the room.

 No, the best way to go about this is to move around the room in a clockwise or counter-clockwise direction, whichever is your preference.
 Plus, this gives you a goal to reach for.
 You start at one spot of the room and your goal is to dust until you’re back over at that spot!

 After You Dust, Don’t Forget to Vacuum.

 So, once you’ve got everything dusted, you might think you’re all done.
 Not so fast!
 Some of that dust has probably floated down to the floor and now needs to meet Mr. Vacuum.
 So, don’t forget to take out your vacuum cleaner and do a quick swipe in the rooms that you dusted to get the cleanest rooms possible.

 It’s not just the fronts of your furniture and electronics that get dusty.
 You should also head over to your kitchen and check out the backs of your various appliances like your refrigerator or stove.
 The backs of these can get incredibly dusty over time because you just don’t see them regularly and they’re kind of difficult to reach.